ITU-BDSA23-GROUP10/Chirp/docs/report.md

 >
 >Copyright (c) [year] [fullname]
 >
->Permission is hereby granted, free of charge, to any person obtaining a copy
->of this software and associated documentation files (the "Software"), to deal
->in the Software without restriction, including without limitation the rights
->to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
->copies of the Software, and to permit persons to whom the Software is
->furnished to do so, subject to the following conditions:
+>Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
 >
->The above copyright notice and this permission notice shall be included in all
->copies or substantial portions of the Software.
+>The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
 >
->THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
->IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
->FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE
->AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
->LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
->OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+>THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
->SOFTWARE.

 //TODO: figure out how we want to source from things
 Source: [Github choose a license site](https://choosealicense.com/licenses/mit/)

-The group chose this license as it was a good fit for the groups requirements of an open source license in that it basically has no restrictions for any end user or somebody who wants to work with the codebase.
-We also sign off any warranty or liability which is great for a small group project that we more than likely wont want to take further in the future.
+The group chose this license as it was a good fit for the groups' requirements of an open source license, in that it basically has no restrictions for any end-user, or anyone who wants to work with the codebase.
+We also sign off any warranty or liability, which is great for a small group project that we more than likely will not work on further in the future.

 ## LLMs, ChatGPT, Copilot, and others
 The use of LLMs like ChatGPT and Copilot has been documented on github commits as a co-author when used.
-The use of Copilot was almost entirely used for writing comments in the code as documentation and was used to translate a bash script into a powershell version of that script for the docker setup.
+The use of Copilot was almost entirely used for writing comments in the code as documentation, as well as translating a bash script into a powershell script for the docker setup.

  You can see the number of these commits on the page linked here: [ChatGPT Co-authored commits](https://github.com/ITU-BDSA23-GROUP10/Chirp/graphs/contributors).
-Sadly the page that shows the [actual commits](https://github.com/ITU-BDSA23-GROUP10/Chirp/commits?author=fromchatgpt) it worked on doesn't show any of the commits that it contributed on for some reason but it is counted in the contribution section linked to before.
+Note that the page showing the [actual commits](https://github.com/ITU-BDSA23-GROUP10/Chirp/commits?author=fromchatgpt) it worked on does not show any of the commits that it contributed on, but it is counted in the contribution section linked to before.

 # References